 Compatible Archetypes: Flame Dancer, Geisha, Sound Striker

-An entire archetype dedicated to protecting your allies from fire and the "One Fire" condition.
-The only redeeming quality of this archetype is that it adds some blast spells to the Bard's spell list, bit because the Bard gets spells levels late his DC will always be poor.
+An entire archetype dedicated to protecting your allies from fire and the "On Fire" condition.
+The only redeeming quality of this archetype is that it adds some blast spells to the Bard's spell list, but because the Bard gets spells levels late his DC will always be poor.

-- Fire Dance (Su): Protect your allies from some of the least frequent and least impactful status effects in the game.
+- (Su): Protect your allies from some of the least frequent and least impactful status effects in the game.

 Replaced Features: Countersong, Dirge of Doom, Inspire Competence, Suggestion

 Compatible Archetypes: Archaeologist, Daredevil, Detective, Dirge Bard, Geisha, Songhealer

 The Geisha is a fantastic concept.
 You sacrifice most of the Bard's offensive capacity by removing the Bard's armor and most weapons, but Tea Ceremony hugely expands the utility of Bardic Performance.
 The Geisha gives up Striker and Defender potential and focuses almost solely on Support.

 When combining with other archetypes, remember that Tea Ceremony can only work with a limited number of performance effects, and many archetypes sacrifice one or more of those effects.

 Monk Handbook's weapons section for help selecting a Monk weapon.: Giving up the small set of martial weapons that the Bard gets hurts, and losing armor is even worse.
 Take a look at my